Characterization of positive definite, radial functions on free groups: Preliminaries

-It turns out that being equipped with the topology of pointwise convergence, $S^{*}$ becomes a completely regular space, in particular it is a Hausdorff space.
+\begin{definition} Let $S$ be an abelian semigroup.
+The set $S^{*} := \{ \rho : \rho$ is a semicharacter$\}$ equipped with the topology of pointwise convergence is called the dual semigroup of $S$. \end{definition} It turns out that being equipped with the topology of pointwise convergence, $S^{*}$ becomes a completely regular space, in particular it is a Hausdorff space.
 Moreover, it forms a topological semigroup, with the multiplication defined via pointwise multiplication and the constant function $1$ being the identity.